-Free email address services have policies to prevent email scams but can cause delivery issues for legitimate businesses.
-Therefore, it’s mandatory to use a business email address as a reply-to address to boost deliverability and prevent delivery problems.
+Free email address services have policies in place that are meant to prevent email scams but can cause delivery issues for legitimate business.
+Therefore, it‘s mandatory to use a business email address as a reply-to address to boost deliverability and prevent delivery problems.

 For example, if you would use email@example.com as a reply-to mail address, the recipients’ inbox might identify you as SPAM and move you to the SPAM section right away.

 What are the problems with free email?
 The main restriction of an email address from a free service provider is that you don’t own the domain, therefore this limits the control over that domain’s delivery policies

 How DMARC Applies to a Sender Identity